Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

 \comment{ \begin{rem} We expect that a similar statement holds for general $n$; yet, the proof is technically more involved.
 The main obstruction is that, although the convex projection is still well-defined (using, e.g., $p$-adic norms similarly to \cite{goldman-iwahori}), the buildings are higher-dimensional and more difficult to visualize.
 For these higher-dimensional buildings, it is not even clear which distance function should be used, although a reasonable candidate is the \emph{gallery distance}. \end{rem} }

-\begin{rem} The interpretation of the Galois action on the special cycles in $\cZ_K(\G, \Hbf)$ in terms of Bruhat--Tits theory in the above theorem and the well-known fact that Hecke operators can be viewed as adjacency operators already indicates that one should expect a precise formula relating the Hecke and the Galois actions on the spaces of cycles. \end{rem}

-\paragraph{Blasius--Rogawski congruence relation.} In a fundamental study of the zeta function of a Shimura variety \cite{blasius-rogawski:zeta}, Blasius and Rogawski formulated a conjecture known as the \emph{congruence relation} generalizing the classical Eichler--Shimura relation for modular curves and providing an explicit polynomial, the Hecke polynomial, annihilating the geometric Frobenius $\Fr_\tau$ acting on the $\ell$-adic \'etale cohomology (we normalize so that geometric Frobenii correspond to uniformizers under the Artin map).
-More precisely, let $\tau$ be an allowable inert place of $F$.
-Since $G_\tau$ is quasi-split over $F_\tau$ but is split over the unramified extension $E_\tau$, $G_{\tau}$ is unramified in the sense of \cite[\S 1.11]{blasius-rogawski:zeta}.
-The polynomial $H_\tau(z)$ is defined representation-theoretically out of the Shimura datum (see Section~\ref{subsec:comphecke} and also \cite{blasius-rogawski:zeta} for the definition) and has coefficients in the Hecke algebra\footnote{For $\GL_2$, if $\tau = p \ne \ell$, the Hecke polynomial is simply the polynomial $H_p(z) = X^2 - T_p X + p$ and the classical Eichler--Shimura relation $T_p = \Fr_p + \textbf{Ver}_p$ is equivalent to the statement that $H_p$ vanishes on $\Fr_p$ acting on the $\ell$-adic Tate module $T_\ell \cE$ of an elliptic curve $\cE$.} $\cH(\G, K)$ (that is, the algebra (under convolution) of $K$-bi-invariant locally constant functions on $\G(\Af)$).
-We state two versions of the conjecture - a strong version (on the group of 1-cycles on the special fiber of the canonical integral model) and a weaker cohomological version.
+\paragraph{Blasius--Rogawski congruence relation.} Blasius and Rogawski \cite{blasius-rogawski:zeta} formulate the \emph{congruence relation} conjecture generalizing the classical Eichler--Shimura relation for modular curves by providing an explicit polynomial, the Hecke polynomial, annihilating the geometric Frobenius $\Fr_\tau$ acting on the $\ell$-adic \'etale cohomology (we normalize so that geometric Frobenii correspond to uniformizers under the Artin map).